LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

   * **Description.** The description field should be used to include important details about the issue that will help the developer who will work on it.

-Other fields that appear may be used also if you think they will help describe the issue.
+You may also use the other fields that appear if you think they will help describe the issue.
 However, the team seldom uses fields apart from the list above.